ISFL: Federated Learning for Non-i.i.d. Data with Local Importance Sampling: Experimental Evaluation

 \subsection{Experiment Setups}

-In the basic experiments, we consider an FL system with 20 clients which fully participate the aggregation.
-The detailed settings and learning configurations are listed in Table \ref{exptab}.
-We set the maximum global epoch as 25, respectively.
+In the basic experiments, we consider an FL system with multiple clients which fully participate the aggregation.
+Some basic settings and learning configurations are listed in Table \ref{exptab}.
 During each global epoch, clients train their models locally for 5 epochs.
 The local data of each client are divided into batches with size of 128 to carry the mini-batch SGD training.
 Besides, we update the gradient Lipschitz using a small dataset $\mathcal{D}_L$ by \eqref{def-eq-L} with 500 samples randomly selected from the unused dataset. \arraystretch{1.3}